imran99744/linux_shell_scripting/README.md

 - Clone or download the repository from GitHub
 - Open a terminal window and navigate to the directory where the script is located
-- Make the script executable using the following command: chmod +x system_info.sh
+- Make the script executable using the following command: chmod +x disk_stats.sh
-- Run the script using the following command: ./system_info.sh
+- Run the script using the following command: ./disk_stats.sh

 ## Script features: